The series "Engineering Geology and Hydrogeology"- tradition and priorities

 Over the past two decades, the global geological community has focused its attention on global challenges.
 Hydrogeology and Engineering Geology emerged as priorities in the geological sciences.
 The International Union of Geological Sciences in its Medium-Term Vision and the Strategic Action Plan (IUGS MidTerm Vision and Strategic Action Plan 2003) poses the following primary issues:

 - Global changes and evolution of Life

 - Earth in depth: how it acts on our environment

 Engineer-geologists and hydrogeologists are called to be among the specialists who provide vital decision-making information to reduce and mitigate human impacts on the geosphere and the hydrosphere.

-The Editorial Board, restoring the publication of the Engineering Geology and Hydrogeology series, has the good will to promote researches in those fields and to contribute to the dissemination of knowledge and results among the scientific and professional community.
+The Editorial Board, restoring the publication of the Engineering Geology and Hydrogeology series in 2010, has the good will to promote researches in those fields and to contribute to the dissemination of knowledge and results among the scientific and professional community.